amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

    - Global: **https://portal.azure.com**
    - Government: **https://portal.azure.us**

+ - Microsoft Graph:
+   - Getting Started with Microsoft Graph PowerShell SDK: **https://learn.microsoft.com/en-us/powershell/microsoftgraph/get-started?view=graph-powershell-beta**
+   - Microsoft Graph API Reference: **https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-beta**
-### 7. Create the first Global Administrator
+### 6. Create the first Global Administrator
 The first user in an Azure AD tenant will have super user / root access to the Azure AD tenant.
 This superuser permissions are assigned via the [Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#global-administrator) built-in role.

-Usually, the first user in Azure AD will be a guest / external user.
+In some cases the first user in Azure AD is a guest / external user.
 This can be verified by navigating to the Users blade in the Azure AD Portal and investigating the **User Type** field.

 If the signed in account is not a **member** type, follow the steps below to create a new "first user" in the Azure AD tenant:
 1. [Add a new user in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory#add-a-new-user)